camunda/camunda-docs-manual/content/reference/cmmn11/tasks/case-task.md

 # Case Binding

 By default, the case task always creates a new case instance of the latest case definition with the specified key.
-In order to specify a different version of a case, it is possible to define a binding with the Camunda custom attribute `caseBinding`.
+To specify a different version of a case, it is possible to define a binding with the Camunda custom attribute `caseBinding`.
 The following values are allowed for the attribute `caseBinding`:

 * `latest`: use the latest case definition version (which is also the default behavior if the attribute is not defined)
 * `deployment`: use the case definition version that is part of the calling case definition's deployment (note: this requires that a case with the specified key is deployed along with the calling case definition)